Images © Arup / F2K

 DEVELOPMENT PARTNER

-Futur2K works with partners from architecture, engineering, manufacturing, research and digital technology to develop new approaches to system-based construction.
+Futur2K works with partners from architecture, engineering, manufacturing, research and digital technology to develop the physical and digital foundations of system-based construction.

-Our collaborations include partners such as Arup, a global leader in engineering and sustainable design, and Ruhr University Bochum, where research focuses on the digital transformation of the construction industry.
+Key collaborators include Arup, a global leader in engineering and sustainable design, and Ruhr University Bochum, whose research contributes to the digital transformation of the construction sector.

 TEAM & ORIGINS

-During the first years, the initiative focused primarily on research, concept development and prototyping the physical dimension of ADPT.
-This part-time work laid the conceptual and technological foundations for Futur2K’s approach to system-based construction.
+During the following years, the team focused on research, concept development and prototyping physical components of ADPT.
+This work laid the conceptual and technological foundations for Futur2K’s approach to system-based construction.

-In 2026, Futur2K secured funding and is now evolving into a dedicated full-time startup supported by a strong network of industry and research partners.
+In 2026, Futur2K secured public innovation funding and is now evolving into a dedicated full-time venture supported by a strong network of industry and research partners.

-The core-team combines expertise in architecture and systems thinking and will gradually expand in early/mid 2026 – particularly in digital and software development roles.
+The core team combines expertise in architecture, engineering and systems thinking and is now expanding with additional capabilities in digital systems and software development.

-If you want to contribute to building the technological foundations of a new generation of system-based construction, we look forward to hearing from you (mail@futur2k.com).
+If you want to contribute to the next generation of system-based construction, explore our open roles here.
+We look forward to hearing from you.

 ADPT